etorres4/rbackup/README.rst

 --------------------

 * pathlib is used for path handling

-  * Absolute paths are used internally for consistency

 * When hardlinking, rbackup passes the entire path to avoid needing relative paths
 * The backup script changes the process umask to 0000